EricLegend/Vertbot/README.md

 1. Download Node from here https://nodejs.org/en/download/
 2. Open cmd and type `npm install --save discord.js`
-3. `cd path/to/clone` into the folder you cloned the repo into
+3. Type `cd path/to/clone` to change your directory to the clone.
 4. Type `node app.js` to start the bot.<br/>
       a.
 Remember to change the token to one of yours to test with your bot.